Horace Everett: Biography

 He served as State's Attorney for Windsor County, Vermont, from 1813 until 1818.
 He was a member of the Vermont House of Representatives in 1819, 1820, 1822, 1824, and again in 1834.

 He was a delegate to the State constitutional convention in 1828.

 Everett was elected as an Anti-Jacksonian candidate to the 21st United States Congress, 22nd United States Congress, 23rd United States Congress and the 24th United States Congress.
 He was elected as a Whig to the 25th United States Congress, 26th United States Congress and 27th United States Congress.
 He served in Congress from March 4, 1829, until March 3, 1843.

 Family life

 Everett married Mary Leverett on October 31, 1811, and had one son named Horace Everett.

 He was a descendant of Richard Everett, founder of both Springfield, Massachusetts, and Dedham, Massachusetts.
 He was the first cousin of Edward Everett, U.S. Representative, U.S. Senator and the 15th Governor of Massachusetts.

 Death

 Everett died on January 30, 1851, in Windsor, Vermont.
-He is interred at the Old South Church Cemetery in Windsor.